 We will drive to Madaba, an ancient jordanian city, and go up to the viewpoint of Mount Nebo.
 We will have lunch and then drive to the Camp outside of Petra where you will enjoy Bedouin hospitality, including an Arab-style dinner and a comfortable bed for the night.
 Before going to sleep, sit beneath the clear desert skies and stargaze, as you drink a cup of delicious Bedouin tea, enjoy a bonfire and live bedouin music.

 Waking up early the next morning, we will have a quick breakfast before we get on the bus and depart for Petra.
-This day of the trip is focused entirely on Petra, a famous archaeological site set in a stunning red sandstone landscape.
+This day of the trip is focused entirely on Petra, a famous archeological site set in a stunning red sandstone landscape.
 One of the new seven wonders of the world, and the highlight of this trip, Petra was once a major crossroads of the ancient Near East, and its Nabataean people flourished through commerce.
 You will have the whole morning to tour Petra with the guide, before taking a lunch break at a local restaurant.
 Then in the afternoon, you will have the opportunity to explore the various sites, such as the monastery, on your own before heading back to camp for dinner and another night in the Bedouin camp.

-This fully guided tour is a truly memorable experience in Jordan, including full transportation to all locations.
+This fully-guided tour is a truly memorable experience in Jordan, including full transportation to all locations.
 We recommend the Abraham Tours extensively informational travel app for smartphones and tablets, for additional information about each of the sites.
 The app includes maps, information and pictures, and can be downloaded in advance so it doesn’t require an internet connection while you’re on the tour.